R0GGER/docker-wake-on-lan/README.md

 field to the subnet broadcast such as `192.168.1.255`.
 Packets then leave as unicast and directed broadcast, which the VM can route.

+Discover has the same limit for ARP.
+Set `DISCOVER_SUBNET` to your LAN, for example `192.168.1.0/24`.
+The container then probes that subnet through the VM and reads MAC addresses from an SSH device you already configured on that subnet.
+An ARP sweep from the container itself still needs Linux with host networking.

 ### What the UI does

 * Add devices with a name, MAC address, and optionally a hostname or IP.
+* Discover devices from Edit mode.
+On the container's own subnet an ARP sweep finds IP, MAC address and vendor. `DISCOVER_SUBNET` (for example `192.168.1.0/24`) scans that network instead, which is how Docker Desktop can reach your LAN.
+MAC addresses are then read from an SSH device on that subnet.
+Short lookups add the hostname and common services such as SSH, HTTP and RDP.
 * Status per device: a TCP connect on the configured ports (default 22, 3389, 445, and 80), with ping as a fallback.
 The indicator turns green when the device responds.
 * Wake with feedback: if a host is set, the UI waits until the machine actually responds and reports how long it took.
 * Remote shutdown: SSH (Linux/NAS), Windows RPC, or a Sleep-on-LAN magic packet.
 If a host is set, the UI waits until the machine goes offline.